-A Brief History of Newbald School by Dr John Barrett (Governor)
+A Brief History of Newbald School

-The present school, built by the East Riding County Council, was formally opened on Saturday 14th February 1914, the earlier school - by the Green - having become grossly overcrowded.
-As was usual at the time, the new school had (at the rear) separate entrances for boys and girls, one of which can still be seen.
-The sexes were also separated, by a fence, in the front playground.
+The present school, built by East Riding Council, was formally opened on February 14th 1914, the earlier school by the Green had become grossly overcrowded.
+As was usual at the time, the new school had separate entrances for boys and girls, one of which can still be seen at the rear today.
+The children were also separated by a fence in the front playground.

-In spite of various additions, to the side and to the rear, the appearance of the front of the school has remained largely unchanged, unlike its position relative to the village.
-Today the school is physically part of the village.
-But in 1914 it stood well apart, surrounded by open fields (except for a couple of cottages).
-The schools age-range has also changed.
+In spite of various additions, to the side and rear, the appearance of the front of the school has remained largely unchanged, unlike its position relative to the village.
+Today the school is physically part of the village, but in 1914 it stood well apart, surrounded by open fields and just a couple of cottages.

 From 1952 the main feeder school has been Market Weighton, leaving Newbald as the primary school it is today.
 Many local residents may remember the extensive changes made in 1980, when the children used the village hall for PE.
 The council laid a path along Townside Road for the children to walk to the hall.
 1984 saw the demolition of the old outside lavatories which were replaced by internal ones.
 In 1985 the original school bell, that had lain silent for many years, was repaired and still continues to summon children in today.